-KCCIHS’s Registered Massage Therapy Program (RMTP) is scheduled for completion in approximately 22.5 months.
+KCCIHS’s Registered Massage Therapy Program (RMTP) is scheduled for completion in approximately 22.5 months (although longer learning options are available).

 The program consists of six, fifteen-week semesters spanning over 90 weeks with two-week breaks between semesters.